nadrojisk/AUbatch/assets/doc/report.md

 There are 10 processes and 3 data stores.
 Our `user` interacts with the `commandline parser` which will call a function depending on the input.

-We can provide a different scheduling type, help / h / ?, list / ls, run ..., test ..., and quit.
+We can provide a different scheduling types, help / h / ?, list / ls, run ..., test ..., and quit.

-`run` will call the `scheduling module` which will in turn load the job into the `job information queue` which is used by the `dispatching module` which when finished will load the finished job onto the `finished job information queue`.
+* `run` will call the `scheduling module` which will in turn load the job into the `job information queue` which is used by the `dispatching module` which when finished will load the finished job onto the `finished job information queue`.

-`list` will call the `display job queue` which pulls information from the `scheduler enum`, the `finished job information queue`, and the `job information queue`.
+* `list` will call the `display job queue` which pulls information from the `scheduler enum`, the `finished job information queue`, and the `job information queue`.

-`test` will call the `automated performance evaluation` process which sends jobs to the `scheduling module`.
+* `test` will call the `automated performance evaluation` process which sends jobs to the `scheduling module`.

-`fcfs` / `sjf` / `priority` will change the current scheduling algorithm by loading it into the `scheduler enum`.
+* `fcfs` / `sjf` / `priority` will change the current scheduling algorithm by loading it into the `scheduler enum`.

+* `quit` can take two optional flags `-i` or `-d`. `-i` will wait until the current job finished, `-d` will wait until all the jobs finish.
+If no flag is provided it will simply quit immediately.

 ![](../img/AUBatch_DFD.png)

+\newpage

 ## II.
 AUBatch

-The first module we will discuss is aubatch.c.
+The first module we will discuss is `aubatch.c`.
 It is the driver for the whole framework, and the only module with a main function.

+We first include `commandline.h` and `modules.h` so we can gain the functionality of `commandline.c` and `modules.c`.

 ```c++
 #include "commandline.h"
 #include "modules.h"
 ```

+After the include statement we flesh out main.
-We first include `commandline.h` and `modules.h` so we can gain the functionality of `commandline.c` and `modules.c`.
+Within main we print the welcome message.
+Follow this we declare and instantiate a multitude of variables used throughout `commandline.c` and `modules.c`.
+Following this we create two threads, one that calls `commandline` located in `commandline.c` and another that calls `dispatcher` which is located in `modules.c`.

+Following this we wait for the threads to join, and if they have return values we print them out.

 ```c++
 int main(int argc, char **argv)